FAQ for Military and Veterans Services

 Students can apply for benefits as soon as they decide to attend college.
 The sooner the better.

-Transfer students must complete a Change Place of Training or Program form (22-1995 or 22-5495 for Chapter 35) at https://www.va.gov and submit the updated COE to Military Services once received from VA.
+Transfer students must complete a Change Place of Training or Program form (22-1995 or 22-5495 for Chapter 35) at https://www.va.gov and submit the updated COE to Military Benefits Processing Center once received from VA.

-Students must submit a change of major form to the admissions office and bring a copy to Military Services.
+Students must submit a change of major form to the admissions office and submit a copy to the Military Benefits Processing Center.
 VA students cannot change their major in the middle of a semester.
 All major changes submitted after classes begin, or the student has been certified will not be applied until the next semester.

 Students who drop a class after it begins and/or after it has already been certified may create a debt with the VA and/or MGCCC.

-All schedule changes must be reported to Military Services as soon as possible to avoid or minimize debt.
-Students should always meet with an advisor prior to changing his or her schedule assure the course is certifiable with the VA.
+All schedule changes should be reported to the Military Benefits Processing Center as soon as possible to avoid or minimize debt.
+Students should always meet with an advisor or Enrollment Specialists prior to changing his or her schedule assure the course is required for his or her major.

 No, the VA requires that an institution have all official transcripts before the VA School Certifying Official can verify a student’s enrollment to the VA.
 If a student cannot get his or her transcript from prior institutions, the student should contact the prior institution and resolve the reason they are holding the transcript.